View All 1855 Liberty Head Double Eagle

 Description

 The 1855 (S) S.S.
 Central America #2 is a Gold Double Eagle produced at the San Francisco Mint as part of the Liberty Head Double Eagles 1849-1907 series.
-Total mintage reached 879,675.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM surrounded by a glory of rays.
-Designed by James Barton Longacre.
+With a mintage of 879,675, this is a less common issue — ranked 3rd of 4 mint variants by mintage, with 41% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM surrounded by a glory of rays.
+Philadelphia and San Francisco struck the majority of double eagles; the 1855-S is common by early standards.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
 Struck in gold, weighing 33.4 grams, 34 mm in diameter, with a reeded edge.
 Cataloged as PCGS #677407.
-The Liberty Head Double Eagle ($20 gold) was the largest regular-issue gold denomination, introduced in 1849 following the California Gold Rush.
-Shipwreck recoveries (SS Central America, SS Republic) have introduced thousands of pristine examples to the market.
-The 1861 Paquet Reverse, Carson City issues, and the 1849 pattern (unique, at the Smithsonian) are highlights.

 External References